fbpx

 The clerk will provide you with a “Case Management Order”, detailing the upcoming court dates and any other forms that you will need.

-3. Serve the other parent
+3. Serve the Other Parent

 If you are filing alone, the other parent must be notified or “served”.